neroksi/fprize-eff-2nd-place/readme.md

 ## Efficiency track

 The training for efficiency track is almost the same.
-YWe just have to discard the folding-related things, which is done in the *notebooks/training-efficiency.ipynb* file.
+You just have to discard the folding-related things, which is done in the *notebooks/training-efficiency.ipynb* file.
 The inference kernel is strictly the same for efficiency and non-efficiency.